Blacksod Lighthouse: History

 The need for a lighthouse at the southern extremity of the Mullet peninsula was first mentioned in 1841 when all Ireland was part of the United Kingdom.
 A Lieutenant Nugent, an officer in the British Coastguard stationed at Belmullet, requested in a letter that a lighthouse be placed on Blackrock Island.
 But Inspector George Halpin, a senior civil engineer responsible for building Irish lighthouses, recommended to the Dublin Ballast Board (the predecessor to the Commissioners of Irish Lights) that a sea light should not be built on Blackrock Island but instead be sited on Blacksod Point – the southernmost point of the Mullet Peninsula – to guide vessels into Blacksod Bay.

 The lighthouse at Blacksod Point was completed in 1866; the work had been funded by Bryan Carey, one of the leading merchants in Belmullet at that time.
 The light was first illuminated on 30 June 1866, and showed a fixed light with a red sensor over Ardelly Point.
 Many lighthouse keepers and their families lived at the station until on 1 November 1933, Edward (Ted) Sweeney was appointed as the live-in attendant.

-Weather observations in June 1944 by the Blacksod lighthouse keeper Ted and his wife Maureen caused the Normandy landings to be postponed.
-While remaining neutral during World War II, Ireland continued to supply weather reports to Britain under an agreement in place since independence.
-D-Day had been scheduled to commence on 5 June 1944, but a report from Maureen and Ted Sweeney (Blackrod's lighthouse keepers) of approaching bad weather fronts caused General Eisenhower to delay the invasion until 6 June 1944, when conditions were more favourable.
+In June 1944 during World War II, meteorological observations taken by Maureen Flavin (who became his wife in 1946) at the weather station attached to the lighthouse caused the Normandy landings to be postponed for a crucial 24hrs.
+While Ireland remained neutral, it continued to secretly telegraph weather reports to the British under an agreement in place since independence.
+D-Day had been scheduled to commence on 5 June 1944 but Maureen Sweeney's weather report from 3 June recorded a dramatic fall in barometric pressure.
+This data indicated to the Allies' chief meteorologist, Group Captain James Stagg, that an approaching storm would strike the English Channel on 5 June.
+The news prompted General Dwight D. Eisenhower to delay the invasion until 6 June 1944, when conditions were more favourable.